Topologically Protected Strong-Interaction of Photonics with Free Electron

-By adjusting the time delay between the laser and electron pulses, we acquire the electron energy loss spectrum (EELS) for the interaction with the corner state, as depicted in Fig. 2(a).
+By adjusting the time delay between the laser and electron pulses, we obtain the time-dependent electron energy loss spectrum (EELS) for the interaction with the corner state by performing a 3D finite-difference time-domain (FDTD) simulation with the analytical results Eqs.(1) and (2) from solving the time-dependent Schrödinger equation, as depicted in Fig. 2(a).
 Very interestingly, due to the large quality factor of the topological corner state, the strong interaction persists robustly even after a time delay of approximately 1 ps.
 Similarly, we calculate the EELS for the interaction with the bulk state, as illustrated in Fig. 2(b).
-Since the bulk state is dispersed over the entire PhC slab, the field reflects at the boundaries of the PhC slab and re-excites the PhC mode.
-Consequently, the EELS for the bulk state exhibits two broadened regions corresponding to the bulk state and the re-excited state.
+The calculation for the edge state is given in \cite{SM}.
+Since the bulk state is dispersed over the entire PhC slab, the field reflects at the boundaries of the PhC slab and reexcites the PhC mode.
+Consequently, the EELS for the bulk state exhibits two broadened regions corresponding to the bulk state and the reexcited state.
 The interaction with the corner state is stronger than that with the bulk state over an order of magnitude.
-The strongest interaction with the corner state takes place at the time delay $\sim$200 fs, and the width of the energy spectrum is about 600 eV [see Fig. 2(c)].
-This does not occur at the zero delay, indicating that achieving such strong interaction does not necessitate zero delay and phase-matching between the electron and laser pulses.
-The modulus of the PINEM field, i.e. $|g|$, can be estimated as the half-width of EELS \cite{feistQuantumCoherentOptical2015}.
-The single-electron-single-photon coupling coefficient $g_{Qu}=g/\sqrt{\bar{n}}$ of the corner state is about 0.03, where $\bar{n}$ is the average number of photons of the pump laser pulse.
-Hence the strong coupling with the corner state can be utilized in the electron-photon entanglement experiments \cite{feistCavitymediatedElectronphotonPairs2022,baranesFreeElectronsCan2022}.
+The strongest interaction with the corner state takes place at the time delay $\sim$ 200 fs, and the width of the energy spectrum is about 600 eV [see Fig. 2(c)].
+This does not occur at the zero delay, indicating that achieving such strong interaction does not necessitate zero delay and phase matching between the electron and laser pulses.
+The modulus of the PINEM field, i.e., $|g|$, can be estimated as the half-width of EELS \cite{feistQuantumCoherentOptical2015}.
+The single-electron-single-photon coupling coefficient $g_{Qu}=g/\sqrt{\bar{n}}$ of the corner state is about 0.03, where $\bar{n}$ is the average number of photons of the pump laser pulse ($\bar{n}\approx 7.7\times 10^7$ in our cases).
+Hence the strong coupling with the corner state could be utilized in the electron-photon entanglement experiments \cite{feistCavitymediatedElectronphotonPairs2022,baranesFreeElectronsCan2022}.

 Take it a step further, we investigate the possibility of characterizing the topological states using PINEM.
 We compute the responses of the $|g|$ parameter with respect to the light frequency at zero delay.
 For comparison, the responses at three distinct locations of the PhC [as indicated by the shallow yellow boxes in the inset of Fig. 1(a)] are computed.
 The results are presented in Fig. 2(d).
 A prominent peak at 262.5 THz is obtained at the corner, which is highlighted by a black circle.
 The red circle at 271 THz denotes the bulk state for comparison.